 Cecilia Miller is an historian of ideas.
 Her second book, Enlightenment and Political Fiction: The Everyday Intellectual, was published by Routledge (New York and London), in 2016—paperback in 2018.

-As an Enlightenment scholar, her research interests are in the history of European ideas broadly defined, from antiquity to the present, especially the philosophy of history; political, economic, and social theory; political fiction; the philosophy of science; the philosophy of law; and aesthetics.
+As an Enlightenment scholar, her research interests are in the history of European ideas broadly defined, from antiquity to the present, especially the philosophy of history; political, economic, and social theory; political fiction; the philosophy and history of science; and finance and the stock market.

 Cecilia Miller won the Binswanger Prize for Excellence in Teaching at Wesleyan in 2002.
 She was an Alexander von Humboldt Research Fellow at the Freie Universität Berlin, Germany, from 1996-1997, and she was an Andrew W. Mellon Postdoctoral Fellow in the Humanities at Columbia University, 1989-1991.
 Cecilia Miller received her D.Phil. in Modern History from Balliol College, University of Oxford, in 1988.
 Her doctoral supervisor was Sir Isaiah Berlin.
-Her doctoral thesis was published as Giambattista Vico: Imagination and Historical Knowledge (London: Macmillan, 1993).
-For selected citations of her book, from Google Books, see: CM Vico book citations.
-For a list of her publications, in philpapers, Online Research in Philosophy, see: philpapers.
-Cecilia Miller recently finished writing a book manuscript on Enlightenment and Political Fiction.
+Her revised doctoral thesis was published as Giambattista Vico: Imagination and Historical Knowledge (London: Macmillan, 1993).
+For a list of her publications and selected citations of her publications, see: Google Books, Google Scholar, and philpapers.

 Web Design: Kevin Wiliarty